MarcusSanchez/spellio/README.md

     └── english_words_freqs.txt # Word frequency data
 ```

-## 🤝 Contributing
+## 🤝 Development

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Feedback is welcomed!
+Please feel free to submit a pull request or open an issue.

 ### Development Setup